 - Tutors: Family members that would like to share reading, writing & math strategies with students after school. - Interpretation & Translation: At Paul Cuffee School we do a great job interpreting and translating from English to Spanish.
 It would be great to find more volunteers to help us ensure our communication with families in any language. - Campus Cleanup: Working together to clean up the playground and remove litter from around the school. - Teacher/Staff Appreciation Luncheon: A special lunch to honor faculty & staff during spring-parent-teacher conferences. - Volunteers in the Classroom: Families are encouraged to volunteer in the classrooms at least once during the year.
-If you are interested, please contact your child's teacher/ advisor or Derrick Ciesla, Nancy Cresser, or Becky Coustan. - Lunch Buddy: A volunteer who has lunch with our students and helps them engage in conversations and practice table manners (elementary school only).
+If you are interested, please contact your child's teacher/ advisor or principal. - Lunch Buddy: A volunteer who has lunch with our students and helps them engage in conversations and practice table manners (lower school only).